Ex-SAFC target training with rivals after release from Premier League giants

 1

-How the stunning wealth of Sunderland owner Kyril Louis-Dreyfus compares to Newcastle United, Leeds United and Everton
+How the wealth of Sunderland owner Kyril Louis-Dreyfus compares to Arsenal, Chelsea and Liverpool

 -